canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 C:\Users\mathi\>
 ```

-Now, copy the Ubuntu container image *.vhdx* file that was decompressed at the previous step as *uvm.vhdx* under *C:\Program Files\Linux Containers*.
+Now, copy the Ubuntu container image *.vhdx* file that was decompressed at the previous step to *uvm.vhdx* under *C:\Program Files\Linux Containers*.

 ## More Docker preparation
 Duration: 2:00

 Docker for Windows requires some pre-release features in order to work with Hyper-V isolation.
-While these features are not yet available in the Docker CE installation that was done previously; the necessary files can be downloaded from [master-docker](master.dockerproject.org).
+While these features are not yet available in the Docker CE installation that was done previously, the necessary files can be downloaded from [master-docker](https://master.dockerproject.org).

 ![screenshot](docker-master.png)

-Retrieve *dockerd.exe* and *docker.exe* from [master-docker](master.dockerproject.org), and put the two programs somewhere safe, such as in your own folder.
+Retrieve *dockerd.exe* and *docker.exe* from [master-docker](https://master.dockerproject.org), and put the two programs somewhere safe, such as in your own folder.
 They will be used to start the Ubuntu container in the next step.

 ## Run an Ubuntu container on Hyper-V